spdx/spdx-spec/chapters/package-information.md

 ### 7.16.1 Description

 This field provides a place for the SPDX document creator to record any relevant background information or analysis that went in to arriving at the Concluded License for a package.
 If the Concluded License does not match the Declared License or License Information from Files, this should be explained by the SPDX document creator.
-Its is also preferable to include an explanation here when the Concluded License is `NOASSERTION`.
+It is also preferable to include an explanation here when the Concluded License is `NOASSERTION`.
 The metadata for the comments on license field is shown in Table 28.

 Table 28 — Metadata for the comments on license field